 Should I rent a drum set from my local music store?

 Some music stores offer a rental option, and it's always best to check their terms and prices.
-More often then not, unless the monthly rate is under $30, this can be false economy when you consider that you could buy a complete basic starter drum set package from around $350 upwards.
+More often than not, unless the monthly rate is under $30, this can be false economy when you consider that you could buy a complete basic starter drum set package from around $350 upwards.
 The emphasis here is on the word "basic", but nonetheless functional and better than not having a set at all.
 We talk more about buying starter drum sets in this article.
-Buying drum sets one component at a time often tends to be false economy, based on the price of beginner drum set packages as outlined above.

 Are there resources available to help me decide what and when to buy?